 In the ancient times, sailors include jars of sauerkraut in their long voyages to battle scurvy in the midst of endless waves.
 There are two primary reasons for this.
 It has a long shelf life and it is loaded with vitamin C.

 Back then, they have minimal means to gauge the nutrient contents of cultured vegetables like sauerkraut.
-Today, several studies have proven and confirmed that the fermentation process will not only enhance a vegetable's shelf life.
+Today, several studies have proven that the fermentation process will not only enhance a vegetable's shelf life.
 It will also yield more nutrients.

 As you know, microbes play a crucial role in human survival.
 Basically, the “good” bacteria living in our digestive system aid in the biosynthesis of enzymes, vitamins, amino acids and other biological substances needed by our body.
 During the fermentation process, the same thing happens.
 Lactic acid bacteria are able to produce these substances.
 Hence, vitamins and minerals are not the only healthful substances found in cultured veggies.
 Enzymes are also present in these kinds of products.